 Another reason why this works so well is because you’re giving something to the customers.
-You’re giving them an exclusive discount through the social media influencers, which can create a desire in them to grab the offer.
+You’re giving them an exclusive discount through the micro-influencers, which can create a desire in them to grab the offer.

 Have you considered how many consumers are putting off purchasing a product because they’re not sure whether or not to trust it?
 Your advertisements and claims may not be enough to encourage people to buy your product.
 Many consumers usually trust mid-level social media influencers to give unbiased and honest opinions about products.
 So getting micro-influencers to review your product could help you win over this group of consumers.